 \subsection{Precise Positioning}

-The most important task to deal with during the mapping process is an exact positioning.
-Without this functionality, there would be impossible to build up a reliable map model and to aggregate information in time.
+Without precise positioning, it would be impossible to build a reliable map model and aggregate information in time.

-For our purpose, we have used the differential RTK GNSS that samples a global position with the precision of one $\sigma$ below 2cm and also provides azimuth of the measurement setup.
-To improve the dynamic positioning, we are also using the data of the linear acceleration and angular velocity from the IMU sensor.
-The example of the fusion of these sensors could be \cite{caron2006gps}.
+For our purpose, we used the differential RTK GNSS that samples a global position with the precision of one $\sigma$ below 2cm and provides an azimuth of the measurement setup.
+To improve the dynamic positioning, we also use the linear acceleration and angular velocity from the IMU sensor.
+An example of the fusion of these sensors could be \cite{caron2006gps}.

-Summing it all together, the pipeline has the following input data, the global position and heading from the GNSS receiver and the linear acceleration, angular velocity, and filtered absolute orientation from the IMU sensor.
-The IMU automatically compensates the roll and pitch drift by the direction of the gravity, and the yaw drift compensates by the magnetic field measurement.
+The pipeline has the following input data: the global position and heading from the GNSS receiver, linear acceleration, angular velocity, and filtered absolute orientation from the IMU sensor.
+The IMU automatically compensates for the roll and pitch drift by the gravity's direction, and the yaw drift compensates by the magnetic field measurement.

-At the very beginning, the first GNSS position sets up an anchor that defines the origin of the mapping session.
+In the beginning, the first GNSS position sets up an anchor that defines the mapping session's origin.
 This first global position is the origin (the anchor) of the local coordinate system.
 The core of the position estimation process is the set of 1D Kalman filters \cite{kalman1960new}, \cite{thrun2002probabilistic}, that model position and speed in all three axes of the given environment.
 Every new incoming GNSS position is converted to the local coordinate system w.r.t. the anchor.
 This local position is used as a correction for the Kalman filters \cite{terejanu2013discrete} in all three axes.

-At the same time, there are incoming IMU data at several times higher frequency.
-For every linear acceleration data packet, it is necessary to remove the gravitation to operate only with the dynamic acceleration.
-For this purpose, the system models the absolute IMU orientation that is initialized by the roll and pitch angles provided by the inertial unit itself.
-The yaw is estimated differently.
-The orientation allows us to subtract the 9.81 constant from the measured linear acceleration, and this gravitation free acceleration could be aligned with the local coordinate system and used as a prediction data for the positioning Kalman filter.